 - warm baths

-Detoxing from marijuana may take a long time because many of its compounds remain in the body.
+Detoxing from cannabis may take a long time because many of its compounds remain in the body.

-Whether a person smokes, vapes, or ingests marijuana, cannabinoids enter the bloodstream.
-Marijuana contains
+Whether a person smokes, vapes, or ingests cannabis, cannabinoids enter the bloodstream.
+Cannabis contains

-However, once the high has worn off, the cannabinoids ingested as a result of using the marijuana will remain in a person’s body for a time.
+However, once the high has worn off, the cannabinoids ingested as a result of using the cannabis will remain in a person’s body for a time.

 Though THC remains in the blood for only a short period, it is fat-soluble.
 This means the body absorbs it through fatty tissue, and as a result of this, small deposits of THC can remain in the body’s fat deposits for